AkariAsai/self-rag/README.md

 ```

 ##### Key parameters for long-form generations
-There are several key parameters related to inference of Self-RAG.
+There are several key parameters related to the inference of Self-RAG.
 - `w_rel` (default 1.0): `w_rel` controls the emphasis on the `isRel` (a critique token on whether retrieved passages are relevant or not) token probability during beam search.
 - `w_sup` (default 1.0): `w_sup` controls the emphasis on the `isSup` (a critique token on whether the generation is supported by the document or not) token probability during beam search.
 - `w_use` (default 0.5): `w_use` controls the emphasis on the `isUse` (a critique token on overall quality) token probability during beam search.
 - `threshold` (default 0.2): this threshold controls the frequency of adaptive retrieval.
 - `max_depth` (default 6): this corresponds to `T` in the paper, which defines the maximum depth of search.
-- `beam_width` (default 2): this controls the size of beam in the segment level beam search.
+- `beam_width` (default 2): this controls the size of the beam in the segment-level beam search.

-For more details, please refer the details (Section 3.3) and analysis (Section 5) in our paper.
+For more details, please refer to the details (Section 3.3) and analysis (Section 5) in our paper.

 #### Run evaluation
-For long-form evaluations, set up the external libraries or repositories to run evaluations.
+For long-form evaluations, set up external libraries or repositories to run evaluations.

 - `factscore==v0.1.5` (bio)
-Please follow the instruction at the [FactScore](https://github.com/shmsw25/FActScore) official repository to setup your environment.
+Please follow the instructions at the [FactScore](https://github.com/shmsw25/FActScore) official repository to set up your environment.
 ```
 python -m factscore.factscorer --data_path YOUR_OUTPUT_FILE  --model_name retrieval+ChatGPT --cache_dir YOUR_CACHE_DIR --openai_key YOUR_OPEN_AI_KEY --verbose
 ```

 - [ALCE/ASQA](https://github.com/princeton-nlp/ALCE)

 ALCE provides a comprehensive evaluation using multiple different metrics for long-form QA.
-For your first evaluation, install ALCE repo and download the data.
+For your first evaluation, install the ALCE repo and download the data.
 ```
 git clone https://github.com/princeton-nlp/ALCE.git
 python3 -m alce_env